 5. The Envelope Method

 When saving for multiple goals, the envelope method is an excellent way of keeping all the monies separate for their intended uses.
 Simply mark each envelope with a stated goal, and contribute regularly to each until the goal amount is met.
 For small children, it can be rewarding to contribute to smaller family goals, such as ice cream or a movie rental.
 A $10 or $15 goal can mean a $1 or $2 monthly contribution from their allowance.
 This helps children learn the value of saving, and builds confidence in their ability to do so.

-Your local credit union can be an excellent resource for helping your family save together.
-From traditional savings accounts or CDs to holiday savings accounts, your credit union can help you select a financial product that can help your family in reaching its shared goals faster.
+Your bank or credit union can be an excellent resource for helping your family save together.
+From traditional savings accounts or CDs to holiday savings accounts, your financial institution can help you select a financial product that can help your family in reaching its shared goals faster.
 For larger goals, in particular, a shared family account can be an excellent resource for keeping your family on track to realizing your financial wishes.

 Janet Alvarez is the news anchor for WHYY/NPR and the Executive Editor of Wise Bread, an award-winning publication focused on promoting financial literacy.